Anthony J. Gumbiner, Hallwood CEO & Chairman

 Hallwood is known in the industry as an innovator and pioneer in the exploration and production of unconventional shale oil and gas contained in onshore fields.
-Since 1984, it has successfully drilled hundreds of conventional and non-conventional wells and has developed horizontal well drilling technique and creative hydraulic fracturing technology.
+Since 1984, it has successfully drilled hundreds of conventional and non-conventional wells and has developed horizontal well drilling technique and innovative hydraulic fracturing technology.
 Over the years, we have operated approximately 1,200 oil and gas properties in eleven states and have a long history of acquiring, owning, operating and selling oil and gas projects.

 In August 2012, Hallwood affiliate BlueCrest Energy Inc. acquired Proved + Probable reserves in the Cook Inlet of Alaska and in 2013; the Cosmopolitan State #1 well was completed.

-Mr. Gumbiner was born in England in 1945.
-He is a resident of Monaco and is married with three children, all of whom now live in the US.
+Mr. Gumbiner was born in the U.K. in 1945.
+He is a resident of Monaco and is married with three children, all of whom reside in the US.

 Before he was admitted to practice law he spent a year working at Smith Kline Beecham, one of the UK’s leading marketing companies that offered a business training program.

 After admission as a lawyer he was employed as an assistant solicitor with a London firm in 1968 and commenced to practice law for his own account as Gumbiner & Co in 1970.
 The law firm prospered and additional partners joined the firm which specialized in commercial law and corporate litigation.

 In 1978 Mr. Gumbiner retired from the practice of law to concentrate on developing Hallwood into a financial services company specializing in Corporate Rescue Financing.

-Corporate rescue financing involved first using sophisticated research techniques to locate financially distressed, publicly owned corporations, then assisting selected companies with customized restructuring plans before they enter into bankruptcy.
+Corporate rescue financing involved first using sophisticated research techniques to locate financially distressed, publicly owned corporations, then assisting selected companies with customized restructuring plans before they entered into bankruptcy.